TaratorMusic/TaratorMusic/README.md

 ### Automatic Playlist Forming

 You will be able to form playlists automatically, depending on songs' names' languages, or song types, using lightweight machine learning.

-### Stream songs directly without downloading

-When you just want to browse, you will be able to quickly listen to your app recommended songs.

 ### File conversions, in-app